YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 An agency can make communication easier, but it can also separate the patient from the medical team.
 If an agency cannot clearly identify the surgeon, clinic license, operation model, and follow-up process, the convenience is not enough.

-I prefer patients to communicate directly with the clinic that is responsible for the surgery.
-The patient should know who is giving the medical opinion, not only who is arranging the trip.
+I want patients to communicate directly with the clinic that is responsible for the surgery.
+The patient needs to know who is giving the medical opinion, not only who is arranging the trip.

 Turkey has healthcare regulations, licensing requirements, and medical facilities that perform legitimate surgery.
-Still, the patient should not assume that every advertised clinic follows the same standard or gives the same level of surgeon involvement.
+Still, the patient needs to not assume that every advertised clinic follows the same standard or gives the same level of surgeon involvement.

 Ask where the surgery is performed, who is medically responsible, which steps the surgeon performs, how sterile practice is maintained, and what happens if there is a complication after you return home.